nautobot/nautobot/nautobot/docs/development/core/settings.md

 * `is_required_setting`: Set to `true` if this setting should be documented in `required-settings.md`; omit to default to `optional-settings.md`.
 * `see_also`: Optional dictionary of `"<link text>": "<link URL>"` entries that direct the user to other pages (local or remote) for additional details or context.
 * `version_added`: Nautobot version number where support for this setting was first added.

+Markdown rendering is supported for the `description`, `details`, and `default_literal` fields.
+The `see_also` field is also rendered as Markdown, but only the link text should include any markdown formatting.

+!!! info
+    Markdown is *technically* supported in other fields, but it's not recommended to use it outside of the fields above as it may not render as expected in all contexts.

 ### Technical Details of Settings Documentation